Texas Mutual: Everything you need to know

 Working with agents

 The vast majority of Texas Mutual’s business is placed through insurance agents.
 The insurer recently shared a blog explaining the 10 ways Texas Mutual has made business easier for its agents.
-In the past year (2018), it has introduced:
+In 2018, it has introduced:

 Investing in technology

 Technology is the future.
 That statement rings true in the world of workers’ comp insurance as much as it does for the industries that workers’ comp insurers transfer risk for.
 Texas Mutual has invested in technology to help agents and employers better understand workplace safety,

 The insurer offers an innovative virtual reality tool called Safety in a Box, which provides safety training for employers and doubles up as a sales tool for agents.
 Safety in a Box is a cardboard box that users slide their smartphone into before wearing the box like glasses to experience workplace hazard scenarios, such as: falling from a height, being struck by an object, trench cave in and electrocution.